IMPORTANT ASPECTS WHEN REQUESTING A REASONABLE ACCOMMODATION FOR A DISABILITY AT WORK

 Considered one of the most important and influential pieces of legislation regarding protection against workplace discrimination, the Americans with Disabilities Act (ADA) has played a major role in helping workers who suffer from various types of mental disabilities the chance to have fulfilling careers.
 However, many employees still fail to realize how the ADA can help them gain reasonable accommodations on the job to help them deal with various issues such as depression, PTSD, and other related conditions.
 Yet despite the ADA being federal law applying to employers with at least 15 employees and most states having laws that can apply to businesses with even fewer employees, some businesses still balk when employees make requests for reasonable accommodations.
-If you are a person who was denied a job due to a disability and need a lawyer, or are a current employee who feels workplace discrimination is taking place, contact Mann Elias to speak with an employment attorney Los Angeles.
+If you are a disabled employee in need of accomodations who feels discriminated against, contact Mann & Elias to speak with an employment attorney in Los Angeles.

 Stereotypes and Biases

 Even as today’s workforce has become more diverse and issues such as mental health are talked about much more openly than in years past, many employers still have stereotypes and biases regarding mental disability and work.
 While some employees do not hesitate to make their disabilities known to employers, others often keep their issues private for fear of being fired or denied career opportunities.
 However, since the ADA and other laws do offer protection in this area, you as an employee have the legal right to request reasonable accommodations on the job to help manage your mental disability.
 Should you require legal assistance to make this happen, hire a Los Angeles disability discrimination attorney from Mann & Elias.